When should I have my septic tank pumped?

 Why should I call Midway Sewer for assistance?

 Midway Sewer Service has been in business since 1977 and is family owned and operated.
 This is all we do and we do it well!
-We answer our phones personally 24/7 with real people, our own staff.
-Midway Sewer Service invites you to call.
+We answer our phones personally with real people, our own staff.
+We will do our best to get to you.

 My house smells like sewer, what do I do?